 In the three regions, the ammonia emission from grazing is estimated taking into account the number of days in pasture and the nitrogen excreted by each animal category.
-In the Walloon and Brussels-Capital Regions, the emission factors originate from table 3.9 of the 2019 EMEP Guidebook.
-Using a Tier 2 methodology.
+In the Walloon and Brussels-Capital Regions, the emission factors originate from table 3.9 of the 2019 EMEP Guidebook (update of February 2020) using a Tier 2 methodology.
 The EF in table 3.9 is expressed as % (kg NH3-N as a proportion of TAN).